comparative-concepts/mocca-guidelines/README.md

 The first file, referred to as CC DB File, comprises a set of Comparative Concepts agreed upon and provided by the “consortium”.
 Since the CCs are the main features used to align constructions from different projects, this file should be treated as somewhat static.
 Changes are expected, but should not be drastic or as fast as other data, as they can potentially change the alignment of all Constructicons.
 The main content of the file is the version of the CC database and the CCs themselves.
 Each CC must have its Type ID and names indicated (construction, information packaging, strategy, semantic content, frame), its alphanumeric unique ID, name and definition.
 A JSON-like schema for this file looks like this:

-- CC database version (available and searchable at C5)
+- CC database version (available and searchable at [this repo](https://github.com/comparative-concepts/cc-database/))
 - List of CCs:
   - CC Type ID
   - CC Type Name